+Recently, we were able to isolate layers of $PdSe_2$, a novel noble metal dichalcogenide with an unusual pentagonal symmetry (see (a) above), and a buckled and puckered layer structure.
 Laser spectroscopy measurements revealed strongly anisotropic optical properties, with a band gap that varies from 1.3 eV for a single layer to 0 eV in the bulk, and vibrational properties that revealed strong intralayer coupling.
-To probe its electrical transport properties, isolated crystalline flakes of PdSe2 with different numbers of layers were addressed with electrical contacts via electron beam lithography into prototype field-effect transistors (see (b) above).
-These transistors displayed tunable ambipolar charge carrier conduction with electron mobilities as high as ~158 cm/Vs for a single layer (see transfer curves for a 5-layer device in (c) above), and excellent air stability, two properties that are very promising for future electronics applications.
+To probe its electrical transport properties, isolated crystalline flakes of $PdSe_2$ with different numbers of layers were addressed with electrical contacts via electron beam lithography into prototype field-effect transistors (see (b) above).
+These transistors displayed tunable ambipolar charge carrier conduction with electron mobilities as high as ~158 cm2/Vs for a single layer (see transfer curves for a 5-layer device in (c) above), and excellent air stability, two properties that are very promising for future electronics applications.

-Electrically contacting such thin materials is a challenge, but using a plasma treatment, we have shown that the topmost layers of multilayered PdSe2 flakes can be changed to a metallic phase to provide extremely low contact resistance for field-effect transistors, replacing the need for Au contacts, and enhancing mobilities more than two orders of magnitude.
+Electrically contacting such thin materials is a challenge, but using a plasma treatment, we have shown that the topmost layers of multilayered $PdSe_2$ flakes can be changed to a metallic phase to provide extremely low contact resistance for field-effect transistors, replacing the need for Au contacts, and enhancing mobilities more than two orders of magnitude.
 Understanding such phase transformations in 2D materials are not only of fundamental interest, but important to develop lithography-compatible processing methods for high performance electronic devices.

-nanomaterials as part of a multimodal characterization suite.
+multimodal characterization suite.
 Optical spectroscopy is integrated with one or more property-measurement techniques (e.g., AC impedance, QCM-based adsorption, stiffness, photocatalysis) to evaluate the changing optoelectronic properties of nanomaterials correlated to their performance as sensors, catalysts, and other emerging applications of interest to users.